kuzudb/kuzu-blog/src/content/post/2024-12-24-llms-in-each-stage-of-a-graph-rag-chatbot.md

 The graph construction workflow in Kùzu consists of a series of Python scripts provided in the [GitHub repo](https://github.com/Connected-Data/cdkg-challenge/tree/main/src/kuzu).
-Kùzu's strong level of integration with the Python AI and data ecosystem is quite clearly visible in this workflow, where we use Polars, a popular DataFrame library in Python, to transform and manipulate the metadata CSV file as per our desired data model and seamlessly integrate the DataFrames with the ingestion into the database.
+Kùzu's strong level of integration with the Python AI and data ecosystem is quite clearly visible in this workflow, where we use Polars, a popular DataFrame library in Python, to transform and manipulate the metadata CSV file as per our desired data model and seamlessly ingest the DataFrame contents into the database.
 We can do a similar thing for the JSON file containing the extracted keyword terms.

 <Image src="/img/kuzu-cdkg/cdl-part-1-workflow.png" />